oliviajain/flow/README.md

 # Flow
 This is a game similar to Flow on the appstore.
+It uses a Model-View-Controller structure, with a GUI using JFrame, JPanel, Action and Event Listeners.

+To run:
+1. Clone the repository
-To run in your flow folder: java -jar Flow.jar
+2. While in your "flow" folder run the command: java -jar Flow.jar